Diagnosing vulvar cancer

 - Using a special magnifying device to examine your vulva.
 During a colposcopy exam, your doctor uses a device that works like a magnifying glass to closely inspect your vulva for abnormal areas.

 - Removing a sample of tissue for testing (biopsy).
 To determine whether an area of suspicious skin on your vulva is cancer, your doctor may recommend removing a sample of skin for testing.
 During a biopsy procedure, the area is numbed with a local anesthetic and a scalpel or other special cutting tool is used to remove all or part of the suspicious area.
-Depending on how much skin is removed, you may need stitches.

 Determining the extent of the cancer